Established: April 24, 2007

 A. Representative Board

 A.1.
 Nominations: All students in good academic standing are eligible to nominate themselves as USS representative for the division in which they will be enrolled during their term in office.
-Dually-enrolled students must run within the division of their primary residence.
+Dually enrolled students must choose one division for which to run.

 A.2.
 Candidate Publicity: The USS will publicly distribute the list of candidates for Representative Board positions.

 A.3.
-Voting: Following the election guide, a voting platform will be established for students of The New School to cast their vote through.
+Voting: Following the election guide, a voting platform will be established for students of The New School to cast their vote.

 A.4.
 Results: The final voting tally must be counted by an unbiased authority unaffiliated with the USS.

 B. Executive Board

 B.1.
 Eligibility: Only elected Representative Board members are eligible to be considered for the Executive Board.

 B.2.
 Officer Election Meeting: A special USS meeting will be scheduled and advertised, the sole purpose of which will be to elect candidates for the positions to the Executive Board.

 B.2.1.
 Executive Board members will be elected by Instant Runoff Voting using a ranked ballot, with the three lowest-voted candidates thereby elected.
-If, on being elected, an elected candidate chooses not to serve, the next-lowest-voted candidate will be elected to the declined co-chair position.
+If, on being elected, an elected candidate chooses not to serve, the next-lowest-voted candidate will be elected to the declined Co-Chair position.

 B.2.2.
 This meeting will be chaired by either:

 B.2.2.1.
 A former member of the executive board who is not voting in the election; or only if such person is not available,

 B.2.2.2.
 Another impartial person who is not voting in the election, who shall be elected by 60% of the members.

 B.2.3.
 Each candidate will speak for five minutes, followed by five minutes of questions from the members.

 B.3.
 There shall be a minimum of five members on the Executive Board:

 B.3.1.
 Each Senate will decide prior to the Executive Board elections whether or not to continue the designated executive structure.

 B.3.1.1.
 Senates choosing to adjust structure must approve the change by a three- fourths vote.
 This change must be denoted in the Constitutional by-laws.

 B.3.2.
-The same person may not be Treasurer and Secretary.
+The same person may not be Treasurer and Chief of Staff.

 B.4.
 Any additional positions which are not covered in VII.B.3.(b)(c) as decided by each Senate will be elected by Instant Runoff Voting.

 B.5.
-Distribution of Duties: Upon election, the co-chairs will meet and agree among themselves the division of their duties.
+Distribution of Duties: Upon election, the Co-Chairs will meet and agree among themselves the division of their duties.

-B.6.
-Special Elections: In case of the vacancy of a co-chair, treasurer, or secretary during his or her term, a special election will be called to fill that position.
+B.7.
+Special Elections: In case of the vacancy of a Co-Chair, Treasurer, or Chief of Staff during his or her term, a special election will be called to fill that position.
 Following the special election of a new Executive Board member, the newly constituted executive board will meet to redistribute their responsibilities.